 The bond between 977 (Power) and Uncle Kam (Lau Dan).
 I really liked it that 977 was so loyal to Uncle Kam, always supporting him and following him to different places even if the old man can’t see him (at least not the majority of the series).
 Their talk in prison was one of those memorable scenes between them, so touching.
 (Yeah, I’m a sucker for that as well.)

 Lam King Kong as Tse Po Chuen (謝保全).
 I always liked him though he was in the background most of the time, portraying various roles.
 He doesn’t disappoint this time either.
 Quite convincing as the mentally challenged person.
 (And he did get a part where he played the possessed person–aka the part where Power’s character, 977, entered his body.)

 Ram Tseung as Mok Chun Chung (莫鎮忠).
 I swear, I was so convinced he was innocent and got framed.
 Then I was so taken with the possessed part that I didn’t realize his character was actually responsible for the fire after all.
-He sure did it with acting all innocent and kind, but transferred to a revenge-fused madman.
+He sure did it with acting all innocent and kind but transferred to a revenge-fused madman.
 AND then out of control ghost.
 Or should we call him a ghoul?
-Or monster?
-Since the regular ghost (according to the to the plot) learn things bit-by-bit, not advance so much like him when he turned and was able to cause so much harm–due to the hatred that was inside him.
+Or a monster?
+Since the regular ghost (according to the plot) learn things bit by bit, not advance so much like him when he turned and was able to cause so much harm–due to the hatred that was inside him.